dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ### Read the secret via the Configuration API

 If the user secrets configuration source is registered, the .NET Configuration API can read the secrets.
 [Constructor injection](/dotnet/core/extensions/dependency-injection#constructor-injection-behavior) can be used to gain access to the .NET Configuration API.
-Consider the following examples:
+Consider the following examples of reading the `Movies:ServiceApiKey` key:

 **Startup class:**